lambdaclass/aleo_minimum_anti_collusion_infrastructure/README.md

 "Minimal Anti-Collusion Infrastructure (MACI) is a set of smart contracts and zero-knowledge circuits upon which developers can build collusion-resistant applications, such as voting systems or quadratic funding platforms.
 MACI grants resistance to collusion for decentralized applications and it is important because crypto communities are increasingly adopting Decentralised Autonomous Organisations (DAOs) which govern through token voting"[*](https://medium.com/privacy-scaling-explorations/release-announcement-maci-1-0-c032bddd2157).
 MACI has a use for several other applications such as gaming, gambling and finance.

-# Aleo MACI technical docs
+# Aleo MACI technical doc

 This system is divided in 3 main components: a [client](../client), a [server](../server), and a [shared](../libs) library.